Published by BioNixusUpdated May 2026Open access

 How big is the Oman medical devices market in 2026?

 The Oman medical devices market is estimated at USD 240–280 million in 2026, growing at approximately 6% CAGR through 2030.
 MOH Oman procurement accounts for approximately 70% of total device spend, with private hospitals — including Aster Royal, Badr Al Samaa, and Al Hayat International — accounting for the remainder.
 Oman Vision 2040's healthcare privatization commitments are gradually expanding the private channel and creating new procurement pathways beyond MOH.
+Because Oman has limited domestic device manufacturing capacity, the large majority of device supply is imported, which makes distributor selection and MOH registration timelines the two factors most likely to determine how quickly a manufacturer can reach the market.

 How does Oman medical device registration and procurement work?